anupj/cta-study-material/things-you-must-know.md

 ## Skews

+### Record locking
+* How record locking works on Master-Details
+* How record locking works on Account-Contact
+* How record locking works on lookups

 ### Data Skews
 * What is data skew and give an example.
 * List all the things affected by a data skew problem.